 ✓ Criminal Trials: Polygraph results may be admissible in criminal proceedings if the defense attorney, the prosecution, and the judge all agree in advance.

 Everything is done by appointment.
-Walk-ins are allowed, but not always possible due to other appointments and travel.
-The examiner is usually booked a few days out, so that means he can usually perform your examination within a few days.
+Walk-ins are not permitted.
+The examiner is usually booked several days out, so that means he can usually perform your examination within a few days.
 Our online real-time scheduling is awesome; you select from when you can fit it into your schedule!

 Please bring an official photo ID.
 The examiner will photograph your ID and you, and ask for your signature and fingerprint, so he can prove that it was you who took the examination.